 I would say we don’t end up doing the inner thigh in about 30% of patients who seek it because I do not think they will have a nice result without skin removal.
 From time to time we will do a small crescent or half moon or banana skin excision in combination with liposuction of the inner thigh.
 This is the equivalent of my mini arm lift in the thigh.

-When we do use energy devices in the inner thigh we also have to remember to use less energy.
-I use Vaser and Plasma on almost all cases to ensure the best results but the inner thigh skin being very thin is much more susceptible to injury from energy.
+When we do use energy devices in the inner thigh we must use less intense energy.
+I use Vaser and Plasma on almost all cases to ensure the best results.
+With that said, inner thigh skin is very thin and is much more susceptible to injury from energy.

 I teach Vaser and Plasma liposuction and review many medical legal cases of liposuction complications and the one thing I see over and over is excessive energy use in the inner thigh.
 The inner thigh skin can tolerate approximately 30% of the energy of the abdominal skin.
 What I try to teach to the surgeons who visit me is that you are still giving the patient 100% results its just that the skin is so thin that it needs less energy to get the results so don’t feel like you are short changing the patient.